openaxcer/cbor-decode/README.md

 The receiver must make sense of (decode) the message by deducing the meaning of words and phrases to interpret the message correctly.
 They then can provide feedback to the sender.

 <ul type="square">
+  This is path for you can dowload this code

   <li>Clone the repository</li>